EDiasAlberto/EDiasAlberto/README.md

 - HTML
 - CSS
 - JavaScript
-- C++
+- C/C++
 - ArduinoC
-- Discord bot API
+- NextJS
 - Websockets
+- TailwindCSS
+- MongoDB

 ## Current Project(s):
-- Some form of e-commerce site, effectively an eBay duplicate, without actual commercial capability for security reasons.
 - Forum site with anonymous posting or account posting
-- ProxaBot (I think this will remain an eternal project)
+- Some form of ML model to play geometry dash
+- A website to allow use of a phone as controller

 ## Goals:
-- Learn MongoDB
 - Begin contributing to open-source projects
-- Develop understanding of JavaScript
+- Develop understanding of CSS (without Tailwind)
-- Develop knowledge of electronics hardware
+- Develop knowledge of Artificial Intelligence

 ##### Thanks for reading!
 Feel free to browse through my repositories (more coming soon)